JxTang-bioinformatics/CaMelia/README.md

 CaMelia does not require installation, just download the necessary files and run from the command line to perform a typical analysis.
 The code of CaMelia has been tested in **Windows** and **Linux** with **Python 2.7 (and 3.6)**.

-**You will need to download the source code and locate them in the same directory.**
+**You will need to download the source code and locate them in the same directory:**

-For training models for your own data, you need to download necessary files as fallowing:

    a) Feature extraction and datasets formation: